 MUN, or Model United Nations, is a student run club that focuses on awareness, research, debate, and resolutions of the world’s most current and pressing issues.
 To do this, MUN uses debate procedures similar to those of the United Nations.
-When student attend conferences (there are thousand around the world), students join a committee as a delegate of a specific country and come prepared to debate that nation’s point of view on the given topic.
-Students are taught not only how to debate effectively and gain support for their resolutins, but will also learn the complexity of the world and the UN, demonstrating the importance of collaboration while not abandoning their positions and sovereignty.
-MUN helps equip students for the future, exposing them to global issues and realities, becoming more internationally minded.
+When students attend conferences (there are thousands around the world), they join a committee as a delegate of a specific country and come prepared to debate that nation’s point of view on the given topic.
+Students are taught not only how to debate effectively to gain support for their resolutions, but will also learn the complexity of the world and the UN, demonstrating the importance of collaboration while not abandoning their positions and sovereignty.
+MUN helps equip students for the future, exposing them to global issues and realities as they become more internationally minded.

 How does an MUN conference work?

 MUN conferences assign each student an individual country on a committee.
-There are often numerous committees of different roles, with many countries represented on each.
+There are often numerous committees of different roles, with many countries represented in each.
 The students are required to research the position of their given country on the issues their committee is examining.
-Students then debate the issues, representing their countries as delegates, in order to create and pass resolutions on which the majority agrees.
+Students then debate the issues, representing their countries as delegates, in order to create resolutions.

 What are Turorial Committees?

 Tutorial Committees are committees in which students who are new to MUN can gain experience in this exciting simulation to debate world issues .